 The Fiduciary Compliance Investment Officer ("FCIO") is responsible for monitoring compliance with this Policy, including guidelines established pursuant to it.
-If the FCIO determines that an exception to this Policy has occurred, the FCIO shall notify Staff, the CIO, the Executive Director and the Committee.
+If the FCIO determines that an exception to this Policy has occurred, the FCIO shall notify Staff, the CIO, the Enterprise Chief Risk Officer, the Executive Director and the Committee.